Sexorcism (Lordi album)

 Sexorcism is the ninth studio album by the Finnish rock band Lordi.
 It was released on 25 May 2018 via AFM Records.
-The album has been described as possibly their most controversial record to date, and a "full-on and uncensored shot of Lordi brand hard rock and roll".
+The album was described in a press release as possibly their most controversial record to date, and a "full-on and uncensored shot of Lordi brand hard rock and roll".

 It is the final studio album to feature longtime member OX on bass guitar.

 Track listing

 Personnel

 All information from the album booklet.